Cikampek–Cirebon Prujakan railway: Begin Construction

 A proposal for a railway to Cirebon was submitted by the Bataviasche Oosterspoorweg Maatschappij (BOS) once the Jakarta–Karawang segment was completed.
 However, this proposal was rejected based on Decree No. 34 of 11 October 1883 issued by the Nederlandsche Handel-Maatschappij (NHM), which would have invested capital in the BOS.

-Considering the Cirebon Prujakan–Semarang railway line as an important connection in the northern part of Java, the Staatsspoorwegen (SS) planned the construction of the Cikampek–Cirebon Prujakan connection.
+Considering the Cirebon Prujakan–Semarang Tawang railway as an important connection in the northern part of Java, the Staatsspoorwegen (SS) planned the construction of the Cikampek–Cirebon Prujakan connection.
 This decision was stipulated in the Law dated 14 June 1909 (Staatsblad No. 477), and was then put into operation on 3 June 1912.
 Even before its completion, funds had been allocated for the 19 km Jatibarang-Indramayu railway line; which was completed on 15 September 1912.
 On 1 November 1914, Semarang–Cheribon Stoomtram Maatschappij (SCS) railway line explored a partnership with SS to open a Semarang–Batavia round trip railway, in connection with the completion of the arrangement of Cirebon Prujakan.